wesfieldj/AndroidSDKTest/README.md

     mavenCentral()
 }
 ```
-2. Add the latest version of AppsFlyer SDK as a dependency.
+2. Add the latest version of AppsFlyer SDK as a dependency. <br />
    It is highly reccomeneded to also add the install referrer library.
 ```groovy
 implementation 'com.appsflyer:af-android-sdk:5.+'